|

 4. The Favour

 Yichang for me was a surprisingly pleasant little city at the foot of a mountain range, with orchards and tea shrubs on the rolling hills about it.
 It is now home base for the world's largest dam project, which will throttle the famed Three Gorges on the Yangtze River forever.
 Naturally I was invited to inspect this engineering wonder, and from a privileged perspective too.
 An official black limousine and driver was at my disposal for two days.
 Why the privilege?
-A friend of a friend's obligation, that is, the guanxi network that is China's real nerve network, happened to slant my way briefly.
 One of the charming 'leaders' (as the local aristocracy are called) had a daughter he wanted me to talk to about her English.
 The only catch: the car came from a regional traffic department.
 In Yichang citizens' eyes, that was consorting with the enemy.
 Traffic departments in nearby cities have been gouging motorists for their own local "registration fees".
 One guy who tried to protest last week was beaten up, went home and drank fatal poison.
 The police had beaten a well-known local to death the week before.
 The natives were restless.
 Eight thousand people rioted, the army was called out ....
 In Wuhan, 350km away, nobody knows anything about this...

 5. The Funeral